Australia’s Hidden Job Market

 One way of altering your approach is to stop thinking in terms of this being a job hunt and begin to see it as job creation.
-The prevailing trend in the market today is network, network, network; you have to go and meet the decision makers, rather than waiting for the jobs to come to you.
+The prevailing trend in the market today is a network, network, network; you have to go and meet the decision-makers, rather than waiting for the jobs to come to you.

 It’s in your interests to build your professional associations.
 This will place you in a position to be able to seize upon opportunities as soon as they present themselves, giving you the edge on your competition.

 Networking and the hidden job market in Australia

 By knowing how to successfully network you will make yourself stand out in the eyes of key decision-makers.
 Make an impression and it’s more likely that they’ll remember you when a position becomes available.